-- Branding – Show customized message with your brand logo and few line of messages to make visitor aware of the problem and link to contact the respective team.
+Branding – Show customized messages with your brand logo and a few line of messages to make visitors aware of the problem and link to contact the respective team.

-- Vulnerability – If you are working on PCI DSS compliance environment then you must consider fixing information leakage vulnerability, which is in default product error page.
+Vulnerability – If you are working on the PCI DSS compliance environment, then you must consider fixing information leakage vulnerability, which is in the default product error page.

 So this is the default “404 not found” page from Nginx